Community Music School Ensembles

 Shape Note Society

 Sing from the Sacred Harp, an American songbook with its roots in the last century and earlier.
 The note heads are different shapes, aiding sight-singing in four-part harmony.
 The group is also very social and is open to anyone.
-Shape Note meets on the first and third Tuesdays of each month from 7:30-9 PM.
+Shape Note meets on the second and fourth Tuesdays of each month from 7:30-9 PM.
 Call 426-9155 or e-mail firstname.lastname@example.org and get on the e-mail list for locations.
 No charge.
 Beginners welcome.

 Other Group Classes and Activities